litecoinfinance/electrumxltfn/docs/HOWTO.rst

 Time taken to index the blockchain depends on your hardware of course.
 As Python is single-threaded most of the time only 1 core is kept busy.
-ElectrumX uses Python's :mod:`asyncio` to prefill a cache of future blocks asynchronously to keep the CPU busy processing the chain without pausing.
+ElectrumXLTFN uses Python's :mod:`asyncio` to prefill a cache of future blocks asynchronously to keep the CPU busy processing the chain without pausing.